kartverket/github-workflows/README.md

 | service_account            | string | X        | The GCP service account connected to the identity pool that will be used by Terraform.                                                                                                                                         |
 | image_url                  | string |          | The Docker image url must be of the form registry/repository@digest.                                                                                                                            |

-## run-tfsec
+## run-security-scans
-This workflow runs TFSec, a static analysis security scanner for your Terraform code.
+This workflow runs security scans and performs binary attestation if no _high_ or _critical_ vulnerabilities are found.

 ### Features
-- Runs TFSec
+- Runs Trivy, a comprehensive security scanner, on push to main branch.
+- Runs TFSec, a static analysis security scanner for your Terraform code.
-- Create binary attestation if TFSec does not result in _high_ or _critical_ errors......
+- Creates a binary attestation on the supplied image if there are no _high_ or _critical_ errors in Github Security Code Scanning.

-- The PR Commenter action will process a Pull request and add comments to any areas of the change which fail the tfsec checks.
+### Requirements
+- Code Scanning must be appropriatly set up for the scans in the Github Security tab.

 ### Example
 ```yaml